Neoblast/vmu_lcd_icon_editor/README.md

 - Save the current icon as a C array that can be used in projects
 - Clear the entire canvas

+Installation:

+Install tkinter package if needed to run this python app

+From the python console:
+pip install tk